openigtlink/OpenIGTLink/Documents/Protocol/index.md

 * Content (variable length)
 * Metadata (variable length) (New in Version 3)

-The last three sections is called "Body" for the sake of convention.
-Since there were no Extended Header and Metadata in the older versions prior to Version 3, the Body section was solely used by the message content.
+The last three sections are called "Body" for the sake of convention.
+Since there were no Extended Header and Metadata in the older versions before to Version 3, the Body section was solely used by the message content.
 Therefore, the Body Size in the Header represented the size of the message content as well as the size of the rest of the message.